fuzzylogicxx/fuzzylogic/posts/2021-04-09-designish-systems-by-ethan-marcotte.md

 Here’s what I took from it:

-We can consider the difference between things, issues and broader goals.
+We can consider the difference between _things_, _issues_ and _broader goals_.

-It’s easy to focus on the things (design tokens, choice of design tool, programming language).
+It’s easy to focus on the _things_ (design tokens, choice of design tool, programming language).

 But things are just elements of the system; they don’t _solve_ design systems.